-- 1. All beef animals must be brought in on Tuesday of fair week between 7:00-9:00 p.m.
-Check-in with superintendent and weigh in will be between 7:00 9:00 p.m. - 2.
+- 1. All beef animals must be brought in on Tuesday of fair week between 7:00-8:30 p.m.
+Check-in with superintendent and weigh in will be between 7:00 8:30 p.m. - 2.
 Health certificates and registration papers must be presented to the department superintendents upon arrival at the Fairgrounds. - 3.
 Exhibitor will use only stalls assigned to him/her by department superintendents. - 4.
 Animals showing scabies, ringworm, or mange will be barred from the 4-H Show. - 5.
 Market steers and heifers will be weighed "off the truck".
 Feeding or watering before weighing IS NOT PERMITTED.
 Superintendent reserves the right to re-weigh steers and market heifers. - 6.
 Market steer classes will be determined by weight to be announced Wednesday a.m. - 7.
 Animals with warts must have a signed statement from a veterinarian showing vaccination at least two weeks before the 4-H Show. - 8.
 Registered beef must show proof of registry.
 (This includes steers.)
 All animal papers must be kept on the fairgrounds. - 9.
 4-H'ers may show two entries in the same class-as long as a 4-H'er shows the second entry. - 10.
-Market steers and heifers must be born after January 1, 2018. - 11.
-In order to show beef at the Winnebago County 4-H Show or at the Illinois State Fair, 4-H members are required to complete a Quality Assurance & Ethics Online Clinic by June 1st, if they are showing beef for the first time and have not previously completed this training for their species.
-The online clinic is found at http://web.extension.illinois.edu/qaec.
-Please call the Extension office if you have questions or need help. - 12.
+Market steers and heifers must be born after January 1, 2019. - 11.
+In order to show beef at the Winnebago County 4-H Show or at the Illinois State Fair, NEW for 2020:

+4-H Members showing BEEF are required to be YQCA Certified meaning they need to take the Youth for the Quality Care of Animals training each year.
+This training may be taken online or at one of the face-to-face training opportunities offered by each county.
+The website for completing this online training or registering for the face-to-face trainings is: https://yqca.learngrow.io.
+This training MUST be completed by June 1st each year. - 12.
 All beef projects must be de-horned. - 13.
 Grooming of show animals must be done only by the 4-H member or immediate family. - 14.
 If you are leasing an animal to show at the fair, all lease forms must be submitted to the Ext.office by May 1st.